Talasoolyn/Talasoolyn/README.md

 `R` `SQL` `DuckDB` `Python` `Quarto`

 #### 🎙️ [AI Audio Detector](https://github.com/Talasoolyn/AI-Audio-Detector)
-*Team project, Deep Learning and Multimodal Systems (with Sharon Lobo and Carlie Herrera)*
+*Team project, Deep Learning and Multimodal Systems*

 Detects AI-generated speech using **Wav2Vec2 embeddings** and Mel-spectrogram features on 2-second audio clips.
 Compared a baseline MLP, a dropout-regularized MLP, and a spectrogram-based model.
 Test accuracy on the Fake-or-Real dataset improved from about 53% for the first baseline to about 92% for the best model.